open-education-hub/operating-systems/content/chapters/data/lab/content/investigate-memory.md

 1. Do the same actions as above for the `mmap()` and `xmmap()` function calls.

-   Note that these are not memory allocation calls since a valid `fd` file argument is passed.
+   Note that these are not memory allocation calls, since a valid `fd` file argument is passed.
    These are file mapping calls, that we will talk more as part of the I/O chapter.